 If you prefer to install fins, you can choose between FCS or Futures.
 Some surfers add these to gain more speed and steadiness as they ride any level of waves.
-Also, the maximum fins you can put on your board is up to five.
+Also, the maximum number of fins you can put on your board is up to five.

 Getting the Best Rusty Surfboards – Buyers Guide

 It’s always essential to buy the best surfboard you can find because it will help you improve your surfing skills.
 The speed and performance are what surfers prefer as they buy a board from respected brands.
 However, there are also other factors you need to check.
-Here’s a quick guide in buying.
+Here’s a quick guide to buying.

 Determine the Surfboard Type

 Various brands offer different surfboards, and it’s important to know what you need before making any purchase.
-Do you want an agile surfboard?
+Do you want an Agile surfboard?
 Are you looking for a board that’s easy to maneuver?
 Here are different types:

-This surfboard-type is versatile because any level can use it.
+This surfboard type is versatile because any level can use it.
 If you’re looking for a fun experience, you can consider it.
 It’s also easy to control along waves as you ride it.
 However, you need to exert any effort in paddling, since it’s longer than shortboards.

 This type is the most common, and it’s widely available in the market.
 It focuses on performance, which is why it’s suitable for intermediate to pro surfers.
-It can be agile, depending on the tail-design, fin system, or nose-shape, yet it requires exceptional balancing skills.
+It can be agile, depending on the tail design, fin system, or nose shape, yet it requires exceptional balancing skills.
 Plus, it has full control over snappy turns.

 Some of the bestsellers of Rusty include Mi Amigo, Torsion Spring Dwart, and Smoothie Torsion Spring.